openstack/operations-guide/doc/source/ops-monitoring.rst

 these resources are important for a second reason: ensuring that enough are available to launch instances.
 There are a few ways you can see OpenStack resource usage.
-The first is through the :command:`nova` command:
+The first is through the :command:`openstack` command:

 .. code-block:: console